Thaneesha-KA/Inventory-Reorder-Alerts-Dashboard/README.md

 - Prevent negative stock
 - Automated low stock alerts (email)
 - Dashboard with stock insights
+- A working Outlook used to generate the output which is msccs2428@rajagiri.edu

 Key Logic:
 - Alert triggers when OnHand <= ReorderPoint